 Other major research initiatives of funding include increases of $8 million for regenerative medicine, $40 million for research on developing a universal flu vaccine, $17 million for research on combating antibiotic-resistant bacteria, and $27 million for clinical and translational science awards.

 What Should Researchers in Academic Medical Centers Expect?

 The unprecedented boost in funding accelerates medical research, healthcare, and scientific

 innovation across the research community.
 Such increases will allow academic medical centers (AMCs) to use the funds to deepen their understanding of complex diseases.
 However, with competition for funding continuing to increase, AMCs will have to be strategic on how they prioritize their research initiatives.
-Private investigators (PIs) will have to continue performing more innovative research while limiting unfunded research to create long-term strategic investments and partnerships.
+Principal investigators (PIs) will have to continue performing more innovative research while limiting unfunded research to create long-term strategic investments and partnerships.

 Furthermore, as the research community shifts to more efficient and lean operations, AMCs will be pressured to improve outcomes and lower costs while fostering progress in bench-to-bedside research.
 Organizations will need to develop strategies to align their research with the investments made through the omnibus.
 AMCs will also need to consider that the FY 2019 budget for research remains unknown due to projected spending caps and rumored cuts to agencies’ research budgets.
 Therefore, applying for grants and securing long-term research initiatives becomes imperative for PIs to plan for the future by aligning their research interests with the scientific investments where agencies plan to focus their additional funding.